Mass Timber Construction | Sustainable Construction | Autodesk

 Mass timber is one-fifth the weight of concrete and more than 10 times lighter than steel and is competitive with these materials’ strength, depending on the structural application.

-For every tonne of steel that rolls off an assembly line, 0.6 tonnes of carbon dioxide are produced.
-And every tonne of cement manufactured comes with a half-ton of carbon emissions.
-Growing just one cubic metre of mass timber sequesters and absorbs one metric tonne of carbon dioxide.
+For every ton of steel that rolls off an assembly line, 0.6 tons of carbon dioxide are produced.
+And every ton of cement manufactured comes with a half-ton of carbon emissions.
+Growing just one cubic meter of mass timber sequesters and absorbs one metric ton of carbon dioxide.

 Perkins+Will